 The big step has already been taken

 These are the kind of thoughts James Lovelock makes in the book Novac The book is something as rare as a deeply visionary work.
-The title refers to the age that Lovelock believes we are on the threshold of.
-Well, maybe the one we just entered.
-Prior to the Novacean era, we had the Anthropocene age, a time characterised by the human ability to influence the planet's ecosystem.
-The Novacean era is a time when technology grows out of our control and where artificial intelligence gains the ability to refine and further develop itself and, thus, become an independent being.
+The title refers to the age that Lovelock believes we are on the threshold of, yes, may have just entered.
+Before the Novacean age, we had the Anthropocene age, a time characterized by man's ability to influence the planet. . .